Kademi/keditor/docs/getting_started.md

 # Getting Started
-Get started with KEditor, the jQuery plugin which provides a content editor with drag n drop, configurable contents.
+Get started with HBEditor, the jQuery plugin which provides a content editor with drag n drop, configurable contents.

 ## Dependencies
  * [jQuery](http://jquery.com/) for DOM stuffs such as traversing, manipulation, utilities, etc...